IBM’s Turnaround Under Lou Gerstner, -Business & Management Lessons, Case Study

 How to understand the customers?
 By observing, talking, and spending time with your customers.

 Lou Gerstner spent time with customers to understand why they supported a horizontal industry structure.
 His research gave the following inputs

-Many small companies came to fill-in this need.
-It was clear that customers were not actually looking for specialised companies or fragmented suppliers.
+Many small companies came to fill in this need.
+It was clear that customers were not actually looking for specialized companies or fragmented suppliers.
 They actually wanted to bring some competition into the marketplace to loosen the grip of vertical integrators like IBM and to seek suppliers for distributed computing.

 THE POSITIONING STRATEGY -KEEPING COMPANY TOGETHER

 From his research, Gerstner observed that the horizontal industry structure still posed a problem for some of their customers.
 It didn’t fully solve the problem.
 Earlier, companies like IBM helped in integration but now customers had to be the integrator of the technology into the usable solution to meet his or her business requirements.
 Many of them literally struggled with it as they were unfamiliar with the new developments in technology, hardware, and software.
 They battled hard to make everything work together which took away their time from their own businesses.
 Adding to their woes, there was an utter lack of uniform standards throughout the computer industry which complicated their situations further.
 Customers also began to realize that they were, in fact, paying a higher price for the product in certain cases due to the fragmentation.